im-deepfriedwater/jen/README.md

 ## Introduction

-jen is a scripting language meant to be your new best friend.
-Drawing inspiration from JavaScript, Python, and some creative features from Go, jen provides a pleasant and happy programming experience for all your high level needs. jen's powerful type system provides expressiveness, but also watches your back to prevent head-scratching type errors.
-With conciseness, elegance, and functionality, jen works hard as a language so you don't have to.
+jen is a scripting language meant to be your new best friend!
+Drawing inspiration from JavaScript, Python, Go, and Typescript's sum type, jen provides a pleasant and happy programming experience for all your high level needs. jen's powerful type system provides expressiveness, but also watches your back to prevent head-scratching type errors.
+With conciseness, elegance, and functionality, jen works hard as a language so you don't have to!